SIL vs Home Care: Different SCHADS Obligations Explained | CrossVault

 What is the minimum engagement for a casual home care worker?

-Under the SCHADS Award, casual employees have a minimum engagement of 2 hours per shift.
-Even if a home care visit is only 45 minutes, the worker must be paid for 2 hours.
+Under the SCHADS Award, the minimum payment for part-time and casual employees is set by clause 10.5: 2 hours per shift for home care and disability services work, and 3 hours for Social and Community Services work that is not disability services.
+So even if a home care visit is only 45 minutes, the worker must be paid for 2 hours.

 Validate SIL and home care pay in one upload